On the Existence of Steady-State Solutions to the Equations Governing Fluid Flow in Networks: Conclusion

 \section{Conclusion}

-The arguments and proofs presented in this letter lay to rest the question of existence of solutions to steady-state gas flow in a network.
-As the question of existence of solutions had in it the embedded complexity of the network topology and the equation of state of the gas, the results are also applicable to other networks carrying fluids such as water \cite{singh2019optimal} or carbon-dioxide.
-Most importantly, it gives support to computational work by enabling correct diagnosis of algorithmic failure, problem stiffness and non-convergence by giving a complete answer to the question of existence of solutions.
+The arguments and proofs presented in this letter lay to rest the question of existence of solutions to potential-driven, steady-state fluid flow in a network when the potential functions are scaled monomials (Lemma~\ref{lemma:pi_separability}) such as for the ideal gas.
+However, no conclusion can be drawn regarding existence of solutions for potential functions that do not obey Lemma~\ref{lemma:pi_separability}.
+However, for gases following the CNGA equation of state, while the question of existence remains open, we construct an alternative system that always has a unique solution and show that the solution to this system is a good approximant of the true solution.
+The results are also applicable to other networks carrying fluids such as water \cite{singh2019optimal} or carbon dioxide.
+Importantly, it gives support to computational work by enabling correct diagnosis of algorithmic failure, problem stiffness and non-convergence.
 Future work could look towards determining solutions by homotopic continuation methods \cite{allgower2003introduction} starting with a less complicated system with a guaranteed solution as exemplified by \cite{Chiang2017Feb}.